rgiordan/zaminfluence/zaminfluence/R/README.md

 a single parameter form a Model Gradients object.
 They are created with `AppendTargetRegressorInfluence` and are typically stored in the `param_infls` field of a `ModelGrads` object.
+- TODO: Can we get rid of target_index and get parameters by name?
 - `target_index`:   The index into param for this parameter
 - `target_parameter`:   The  parameter name (as in `ModelFit$parameter_names`)
 - `sig_num_ses`:    The number of ses that form a confidence interval